Cooking fried rice is easy, tasty, and with a wide margin of error.

-- Add the shrimps, follow by the chicken meat and stir fry until they are cooked.
-Remove the chrimps and mat and leave the oil in the wok.
+- Add the shrimps, follow by the chicken meat and stir-fry until they are cooked.
+Remove the shrimps and meat.
+Leave the remaining oil in the wok.

 - Beat an egg.
-Pour the egg to the rice.
+Pour the egg over the rice.

 - Coat the rice grains with the egg.
-Continue stir fry unti the egg are cooked and no longer sticky.
+Continue stir fry until the egg is cooked and no longer sticky.

 - Add the beans and the light soy sauce.
-Stir fry with high heat until the rice becomes dry again.
+Stir-fry over high heat until the rice becomes dry again.

 - Sprinkle the chopped scallion on it and serve.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Aroma Housewares ARC-914SBD 2-8-Cups (Cooked) Digital Cool-Touch Rice Cooker and Food Steamer, Stainless Steel

 Joyce Chen 21-9972, Classic Series Carbon Steel Wok Set, 4-Piece, 14-Inch Charcoal